 ARTIST STATEMENT

+The eye with which I recognize this absence does not come from one place.
 My double position — born in Korea, living and working in Germany — is not incidental to this work but its structural condition.
+Living between the two, I have come to hear something I did not expect: that the language with which a society gathers its dead resembles itself across borders.
+A death without kin is closed, here as there, by the fewest hands.
+So my double position is, before it is a question of aesthetics, also the place where I hear that same stillness from both sides at once.
 Within my practice, East Asian restraint and Western materiality do not become the alibi of one another.
 The crossing itself is where my work stands; it shapes how I treat the interval between holding and releasing — neither as a Western drama of confrontation, nor as an Eastern formula of acceptance, but as a third position that has no name yet, only material.
+My work does not explain loss; it carries it

-My work does not explain loss; it carries it.
 I do not approach loss as subject matter; I think it through — not as someone who mourns, but as someone who attends to the sensations that arise when one can no longer remain with what one was bound to.
-In a time that asks the human to prove value through speed and accuracy, the time after such a severance is the first thing erased — and matter, which keeps its own time, becomes the place where the erased can be carried.
+The time after such a severance is the first thing erased — and matter, which keeps its own time, becomes the place where the erased can be carried.
 The time of bearing is where we touch again what we were before function — beings who tended to one another, who shared warmth.
 I transform that time, and what cannot be undone in us, into matter.

 I wanted to recreate flesh from these fragments — to fill them in, to revive them.
 My hands moved before my thoughts.
 What do we do with things that have loosened and worn thin?
 I pick them up.
 What I pick up does not need to be held forever — only borne until it can be let go.

+Sometimes what bearing means becomes clearest in the presence of an eternity that only imitates it.
 At a gravesite, I once saw plastic flowers.
 They did not wilt, did not change, were eternal.
 And yet people replaced them often, with new ones.
 The flowers that had endured looked insufficient.
 The new ones felt more like sincerity.
 The replaced flowers become industrial waste.
 But we do not simply consume mourning — we consume and summon it at once.
 The industrially eternalized form of pain is never resolved, only renewed.
-Before things that have loosened and worn thin, I rest in a different question.
-Where, and how, do we resemble them?
-What sensation do we meet in the time of bearing?
-The materials I work with are not answers to this question.
-They are the place where the question stays.

-In a time that demands forgetting in the name of moving on, matter does not forget.
+Matter does not forget.
 What a body has touched, carried, or worn does not simply record use — it retains sensation.
 What can bend is never broken.
 My practice rests on this conviction.

 I scrape, press, twist, and reweave.
 I tear, dye, and rejoin.
 The labor is durational; each act gives matter to a sensation that, in the time after a severance, moves only within.
 I do not seek a finalized shape.
 I take the very threshold — where a form is decided, whether it will hold or come apart — as the condition of my work.
 This process of tearing, filling, and rejoining is no different from the act of reconstituting oneself.